-In order to implement over-the-air (OTA) provisioning of a DoD mobile device, an authenticated and encrypted tunnel can be set up between the mobile device and the mobile device management (MDM) server.
+To implement over-the-air (OTA) provisioning of a DoD mobile device, an authenticated and encrypted tunnel can be set up between the mobile device and the mobile device management (MDM) server.
 The mobile device and MDM server must support the same root certificate authority to set up a mutually authenticated trusted tunnel between both endpoints.

-In order for the mobile device to support the current DoD root Certificate Authority, DoD Root CA 3, the mobile device needs to natively, out-of-the-box, trust the current DoD root Certificate Authority, or the certificate will need to be side-loaded on the mobile device, which is not scalable in an Enterprise environment.
+For the mobile device to support the current DoD root Certificate Authority (CA), DoD Root CA 3, the mobile device needs to natively, out-of-the-box, trust the current DoD root Certificate Authority, or the certificate will need to be side-loaded on the mobile device, which is not scalable in an Enterprise environment.
 Unfortunately, few, if any, mobile devices natively trust this root CA. Alternately, since there is a path of trust between DoD Root CA 3 and the Federal Common Policy Certificate Authority (FCPCA), a mobile device that natively trusts the FCPCA can authenticate the MDM if either the MDM server or web service used by the MDM (for example IIS, Apache) pushes down a path to the FCPCA to the mobile device during the TLS handshake.

-The MobileIron MDM's web service is provided by Apache.
-A Local Admin on the MDM can manage these certificates through the Web UI's System Manager, by navigating to the "Security" tab and selecting "Certificate Mgmt".
-They can then upload a PKCS12 file containing the server's certificate and all CA certificates in the path from the DoD PKI Issuing CA (e.g., DoD ID SW CA 37) to Federal Common Policy.
+The Jamf Pro MDM's web service is provided by Apache Tomcat.
+A Local Admin on the MDM can manage these certificates through the Web UI's System Manager by navigating to "Devices" and selecting "Configuration Profiles".
+They can then use the payload "Certificate" to upload a PKCS12 file containing the server's certificate and all CA certificates in the path from the DoD PKI Issuing CA (e.g., DoD ID SW CA 37) to Federal Common Policy.